 - Tuesday, November 17 – National Hiking Day

 - Monday, November 23 – International Survivors of Suicide Loss Day

 And here are some general dates of note this November depending on where you live in the world.

-- November 11 – Remembrance Day (Commonwealth Countries) (Veterans Day in the United States)
+- Sunday, November 11 – Veterans Day/Remembrance Day (Commonwealth Countries)

 I thought this month I’d share some ideas on how you can work on your social anxiety on each of the special dates in November.
 Here are some ideas: